d-bl/GroundForge/Recursion-steps.md

 ![](https://raw.githubusercontent.com/wiki/d-bl/GroundForge/images/batch-session.png)

 You need to type the lines in red rectangles.
 With the up and down arrows on your keyboard you can repeat and edit previous lines, even of previous sessions.
-[More](https://nodejs.org/download/release/v6.9.1/docs/api/repl.html#repl_commands_and_special_keys)... (than you might want to know as it quickly goes into details for developers).
+[More...](https://nodejs.org/download/release/v6.9.1/docs/api/repl.html#repl_commands_and_special_keys) than you might want to know as it quickly goes into details for developers.

 The greyed parts depend on
 * where you unzipped GroundForge